 Size of study area: Water quality, bacteria, flow, stream profiling, water depth and bioassessment monitoring sites were selected to monitor as much of the watershed as possible.
 Thus, sites tend to be at the downstream locations of tributaries or near potential significant impacts.
 Additionally, many sites were selected based on historical monitoring efforts in the area such as the National Monitoring Program.
 Safe access and landowner permission are other major factors in site selection.
 Sites for continuous monitoring of water quality parameters are typically selected to be upstream and downstream of improvement projects or other features of interest such as point sources.
-The eelgrass transects were distributed throughout the bay to look at the influence from different factors present in each region of the bay.
+The eelgrass transects and bay algae monitoring locations were distributed throughout the bay to look at the influence from different factors present in each region of the bay.
 Eelgrass mapping and bathymetry mapping covers the entire bay.
 The shorebird study area follows the historical sites established in historical studies.
-The SETs were established in portions of the bay where the most change due to sedimentation could be expected.
-Suspended sediment concentration sites were established to help characterize the effects of on-going and future restoration work as well as to track overall suspended sediment load from the Chorro watershed.
+The SETs and sediment deposition traps were established in portions of the bay where the most change due to sedimentation could be expected.
 Continuous water depth measurement sites were established to help characterize surface flows in order to develop a water balance for the Chorro Valley, to track the impact of water conservation efforts, and to identify future project locations.
 The bay pH sensors are deployed in locations with other water quality sensor infrastructure already in place so that the data supports ongoing monitoring efforts.
+Bay nutrient sampling is conducted at easily accessible shoreline sites located throughout the bay.

 Volume or time period represented by a sample: Water quality, bacteria and flow monitoring are conducted on a monthly basis.
 Agricultural Monitoring (Ag monitoring) water quality sites are monitored monthly during times of adequate surface flows.
 A subset of water quality sites is monitored every other month for nutrients with analysis conducted by a lab.
-Continuous monitoring of temperature is conducted during the dry season (typically from late spring through late fall).
-Continuous water depth monitoring is conducted year-round.
+Continuous temperature and water depth monitoring are conducted year-round.
 Bay pH monitoring will be conducted for approximately half of the year, with month-long deployments scheduled throughout the year.
+Bay nutrient sampling occurs monthly at shoreline locations.
 Bioassessment and algae monitoring are conducted once a year in the appropriate season.
 Eelgrass mapping through aerial imagery or sonar data collection is typically monitored every other year, depending on funding.
 Permanent transect eelgrass monitoring occurs annually for shoot density and other measurements.
 Intertidal bed condition monitoring occurs annually to determine eelgrass bed conditions through density, patchiness, and observational data.
-Eelgrass restoration monitoring takes place seasonally to test planting methods, locations, and seasonality.
+Eelgrass restoration monitoring takes place as needed to test planting methods, locations, and seasonality.
+Bay algae and biomass monitoring occurs annually to assess competition with eelgrass.
 Bathymetry monitoring occurs on approximately a decadal timeframe since it is measuring long-term changes.
-Eelgrass seed transplant monitoring takes place seasonally to assess life cycle stages and transplant success.

 Stream profiling and SET monitoring takes place every several years due to the long-term nature of the sediment measurements.
+Sediment deposition traps are deployed seasonally during the winter and summer in three-month long deployments.
 Shorebird monitoring events are conducted each fall.
-Suspended sediment monitoring data is collected during storms which generate flow above base-flow conditions.